mislcm/TournamentManagement/README.md

 # TournamentManagement
-It's a user-friendly application designed to handle various aspects of organizing and monitoring a sports tournament.
+It's a user-friendly application designed to handle various aspects of organising and monitoring a sports tournament.
 Let me walk you through its features and the technologies I employed to develop it.

 Features